-Applicant's Facts The applicant will establish utility easements as determined by the City Engineer and shown on the preliminary plat.
+Applicant's FactsThe applicant will establish utility easements as determined by the City Engineer andand Findings:shown on the preliminary plat.
+The existing sewer line on proposed lot 3 will be abandoned and the existing easement will be vacated as part of the development.